In today’s business landscape, advertising is substantially reliant on data. Generally speaking, this data comes from browsers.

 Does the conversions API bypass the CMP (Cookie Management Platform), especially for remarketing in regards to user consent?

 Facebook CAPI helps to increase the quality of the conversions you track online or offline by using a server connection.
 For instance, as a cookie-less solution, it allows you to fetch data directly from your CRM.
 Yet, it is important to clarify that Facebook CAPI does not bypass governmental legislation about remarketing in regards to user consent management; you still need to gather user consent when storing user information for marketing purposes.

 These are just a few of the many incredible questions that we answered during that webinar.
 By the end of it, it was clear that Facebook was on top of things and working diligently to make cookie-less targeting mainstream, all while dealing with consent management and abiding by data privacy laws.

-Any questions?
-We’re always here to help.
-Contact us by filling out this short form, and we’d be happy to assist.
+If you have more questions, contact us by filling out this short form and our team of experts will be happy to assist.

 Although the loss of third-party data has posed a major obstacle, businesses are continuously adapting to the change, learning how to operate in a cookieless landscape by looking to first-party to create impactful campaigns.

 Having gained a comprehensive view of Facebook Conversions API, it cannot be denied that this tool is of substantial benefit to advertisers the world over, using it to gain heightened insight into the customer’s journey and customize their ad experience to achieve better results.

 Most importantly, all of this is achieved whilst maintaining data privacy regulations.